GioBonvi/GoogleContactsEventsNotifier/README.md

 #### Optional customization

-This second list of variables contains some variables than you could leave as they are, but you are warmly encouraged to edit them, so as to fit your exact needs.
+This second groups of settings contains some variables than you could leave as they are, but you are warmly encouraged to edit them, so as to fit your exact needs.
-These variables are:
+These are the names of the variables:

 - `settings.user.emailSenderName`
 - `settings.user.lang`